-This issue is more common with some USB device such as Memory Card, Flash Drive, Keyboard, and Pen Drive.
+This issue is more common with some USB devices such as Memory cards, Flash drives, Keyboard, and Pen drives.

 There are many reasons behind this issue, in some cases, it may be that your USB device is corrupted or the USB device version is not supported, or even that your driver got some issues and many more reasons.

 Let’s explore some practical steps you can take to troubleshoot and resolve the “USB device not recognized” problem.

 Start with the simplest solution – unplug the USB device and then reconnect it to a different USB port.
 This simple act can sometimes establish a new connection and resolve the issue.

 If the device is still not recognized, try connecting it to another USB port on your computer.
 This helps rule out any problems with the specific port you were using.